 Contributions are recognized as revenue when the contributions or promises to give are unconditional.
 Contributions that are received or promised to give that are conditional, i.e. the Organization must fulfill an obligation before the right to use the contribution is transferred, are recognized as revenue when the obligation is fulfilled.
 Contributions received are recorded as net assets without donor restrictions or net assets with donor restrictions, depending on the existence and/or nature of any donor-imposed restrictions.
 Donor restricted contributions and grants are reported as an increase in net assets with donor restrictions, depending on the nature of restriction.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions.